 |Total construction costs||not applicable|

 Address: 312 S.W.
 1ST AVENUE KELSO WA 98626

-The Cowlitz County Sheriff's Office business office will be closed all day on September 7th for Labor Day.
-Deputies will still be patrolling as usual and 911 dispatch will still take emergency and non-emergency reports. https://t.co/HwrMHIVNXW
+The Cowlitz County Sheriff's Office business office will be closed all day on May 31st for Memorial Day.
+Deputies will still be patrolling as usual and 911 dispatch will still take emergency and non-emergency reports. https://t.co/SWw0DMPOjF

 Please Share Your Experiences Visiting Or Staying In This Facility